hdorgeval/release-checker/README.md

 ### -u, --untracked-files

-Ensure there are no untracked files in the working tree
+Ensure there are no untracked files in the working tree.

 ```sh
 npx release-checker --untracked-files